 Article 83 Enhanced proportionate arrangements

-The Member State may apply the following enhanced proportionate arrangements for the management and control system of a programme when the conditions set out in Article 84 are fulfilled:
+The Member State may apply the following enhanced proportionate arrangements for the management and control system of a programme where the conditions set out in Article 84 are fulfilled:

-(a) by way of derogation from Article 74(1)(a) and 74(2), the managing authority may apply only national procedures to carry out management verifications;
+(a) by way of derogation from point (a) of Article 74(1) and Article 74(2), the managing authority may apply only national procedures to carry out management verifications;

 (b) by way of derogation from Article 77(1) regarding system audits and Article 79(1) and (3) regarding audits of operations, the audit authority may limit its audit activity to audits of operations covering a sample based on a statistical selection of 30 sampling units for the programme or group of programmes concerned;

-(c) the Commission, shall limit its own audits to a review of the work of the audit authority through re-performance at its level only, unless available information suggests a serious deficiency in the work of the audit authority.
+For the purposes of management verifications referred to in point (a) of the first subparagraph, the managing authority may rely on verifications carried out by external bodies provided that it has sufficient evidence of the competence of those bodies.

-For the purposes of management verifications referred to in point (a), the managing authority may rely on verifications carried out by external bodies provided that it has sufficient evidence of the competence of those bodies.
+For point (b) of the first subparagraph, where the population consists of less than 300 sampling units, the audit authority may apply a non-statistical sampling method in accordance with Article 79(2).

-For point (b), where the population consists of less than 300 sampling units, the audit authority may apply a non-statistical sampling method in accordance with Article 79(2).
+The Commission, shall limit its own audits to a review of the work of the audit authority through re-performance at its level only, unless available information suggests a serious deficiency in the work of the audit authority.

 Article 84 Conditions for application of enhanced proportionate arrangements

-1. The Member State may apply the enhanced proportionate arrangements set out in Article 83 at any time during the programming period, where the Commission has confirmed in its published annual activity reports for the last two years preceding the Member State's decision to apply the provisions of this Article, that the programme's management and control system is functioning effectively and that the total error rate for each year is below 2 %.
-When assessing the effective functioning of the programme's management and control system, the Commission shall take into account the participation of the Member State concerned in the enhanced cooperation on the European Public Prosecutor's Office.
+1. The Member State may apply the enhanced proportionate arrangements referred to in Article 83 at any time during the programming period, where the Commission has confirmed in its published annual activity reports, for the last two years preceding such a decision by the Member State, that the management and control system of the programme is functioning effectively and that the total error rate for each year is 2 % or below.
+When assessing the effective functioning of the management and control system of the programme, the Commission shall take into account the participation of the Member State concerned in the enhanced cooperation on the establishment of the European Public Prosecutor's Office.

-Where a Member State decides to use this option, it shall notify the Commission on the application of the proportionate arrangements set out in Article 83 which shall apply from the start of the subsequent accounting year.
+Where a Member State decides to apply any of the enhanced proportionate arrangements referred to in Article 83, it shall notify the Commission on the application of such arrangements.
+In such a case the arrangements shall apply from the start of the subsequent accounting year.

-2. At the start of the programming period, the Member State may apply the arrangements referred to in Article 83, provided that the conditions set out in paragraph 1 of this Article are met with respect to a similar programme implemented in 2014-2020 and where the management and control arrangements established for the 2021-2027 programme build largely on those for the previous programme.
-In such cases, the enhanced proportionate arrangements will apply from the start of the programme.
+2. At the start of the programming period, the Member State may apply any of the enhanced proportionate arrangements referred to in Article 83, provided that the conditions set out in paragraph 1 of this Article are met with respect to a similar programme implemented in 2014-2020 and where the management and control arrangements established for the 2021-2027 programme build largely on those from the previous programme.
+In such a case, the arrangements shall apply from the start of the programme.

-3. The Member State shall establish or update accordingly the description of the management and control system and the audit strategy described in Articles 69(11) and 78.
+3. The Member State shall establish or update accordingly the description of the management and control system and the audit strategy set out in Article 69(11) and Article 78.

 Article 85 Adjustment during the programming period